maim-lain/dreams/alice/dom-route.md

 #### Evening events:
 - Terrace -> Alice and Mom -> Alice
-- Coffee shop -> Marcus -> Tell him?
+- Coffee shop -> Marcus -> Tell him
 - Go to your Aunt's house
 - Go to the library